alazaroc/blog-web-code/_posts/en/2024-10-11-understanding-the-aws-well-architected-framework-why-it-s-essential-for-every-cloud-professional.md

 > This is the first article in a series about the `AWS Well-Architected`.
 >
-> This is an `Overview` of the AWS Well-Architected Framework, where you will learn why the AWS Well-Architected Framework is essential for every cloud professional and how it can set your cloud architecture up for success.
+> This article provides an `overview` of the AWS Well-Architected Framework, explaining why it is essential for every cloud professional and how it can set your cloud architecture up for success.
 >
 > More articles in the series:
 >